• plumbing heating and air alliance member

 14) Direct Mail

-Direct mail is considered an old-school marketing strategy but it still works in 2024.
+Direct mail is often considered an old-school marketing strategy, but it remains effective in 2025.

 The primary benefit of direct mail is hyper-regional targeting, which allows you to drill down your efforts to specific neighborhoods where your services are most coveted.